Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Introduction

 However, it remains unclear if such results on expressiveness and generalization have any bearing on large-scale pretrained models.
 Modern LLMs have many more layers, and many orders of magnitude more parameters than the small-scale transformers typically used for testing theoretical limitations.
 Model scale alone might make theoretical limitations irrelevant at realistic input lengths.
-Perhaps even more importantly, LLMs are pretrained on a massive scale, with billions of tokens of varied data that may impart fundamentally new inductive biases and algorithmic abilities \citep{rytting2021leveraging} that may be invisible in models trained from scratch on the target task alone \citep{amos2024never}.
-Indeed, LLMs' capabilities scale in ways that are difficult to foresee: empirical “laws” relate performance to model, data, and compute budget \citep{kaplan2020scaling, hoffmann2022training} and qualitatively new behaviors---few-shot in-context learning, chain-of-thought reasoning, tool use---emerge abruptly at scale \citep{Wei2022Chain,ganguli2022predictability,bubeck2023sparks}.
+Perhaps even more importantly, LLMs are pretrained on a massive scale, with trillions of tokens of varied data that may impart fundamentally new inductive biases and algorithmic abilities \citep{rytting2021leveraging} that may be invisible in models trained from scratch on the target task alone \citep{amos2024never}.
+Indeed, LLMs' capabilities scale in ways that are difficult to foresee: empirical “laws” relate performance to model, data, and compute budget \citep{kaplan2020scaling, hoffmann2022training} and qualitatively new behaviors such as in-context learning, chain-of-thought reasoning, and tool use emerge abruptly at scale \citep{Wei2022Chain,ganguli2022predictability,bubeck2023sparks}.
 Since pretraining reshapes both the model's inductive biases and the sub-circuits it relies on, length-generalization failures observed in small models might not transfer automatically to their large-scale counterparts.

 \textbf{Scope.} We focus on \textit{retrieval} and \textit{copying} as fundamental operations that provide a test bed for answering these questions.
-These are fundamental operations in the usage of LLMs---e.g., retrieving from context via induction heads is key to performing in-context learning \citep{olsson2022context, song2025out, crosbie2025inductionheadsessentialmechanism}, while faithfully copying exact spans makes retrieval-augmented generation more effective \citep{yu2024evaluation}.
+These operations are critical building blocks for many real-world LLM applications, such as question answering and summarization~\citep{wiegreffe2025answer, fan2025ragsurvey}.
+On a mechanistic level, retrieving from context via induction heads is key to performing in-context learning \citep{olsson2022context, song2025out, crosbie2025inductionheadsessentialmechanism}, while faithfully copying exact spans makes retrieval-augmented generation more effective \citep{yu2024evaluation}.
 Understanding the potential impact of architectural limitations on LLMs is thus of great interest for these tasks.
-In this work, we revisit the theory of length generalization for these operations, ask how its predictions hold up for pretrained transformers, and diagnose which abilities are amplified by pretraining and which limitations persist.